shrutisawardekar/AWS/DAY 1.md

 ![4](https://user-images.githubusercontent.com/44541800/85842249-05122a80-b7bd-11ea-8585-65e8d92d204d.png)

-5. *To create a directory named test in HDFS and o verify that the folder was created successfully*
+5. *To create a directory named test in HDFS and  verify that the folder was created successfully*

 ![5](https://user-images.githubusercontent.com/44541800/85847786-b1f0a580-b7c5-11ea-8d8b-db48426090d7.png)